OrganicaWild/OrganicaWild/Framework/GraphGrammar/README.md

 ![graph grammar component](../../Images~/shape_grammar.png)

-To use the shape grammar and convert a mission graph to a 3D level.
-Also add a Shape Grammar Component to the previous GameObject that already has the Graph Grammar Component.
+To use the `ShapeGrammar` and convert a mission graph to a 3D level.
+Also add a `ShapeGrammar` to the previous GameObject that already has the `GraphGrammarComponent`.
 A Shape Grammar also needs rules, however the rules have mission graph node types on the left side and a prefab on the right.
-You can use any prefab, that you attach a Shape Grammar Rule Component onto.
+You can use any prefab, that you attach a `ShapeGrammarRuleComponent` onto.
-The shape grammar rule component must then be equipped, with what types of mission graph nodes it should replace and where other nodes are attached to it.
+The `ShapeGrammarRuleComponent` must then be equipped, with what types of mission graph nodes it should replace and where other nodes are attached to it.
 The first you do directly inside of the Component.
-The second are ScriptableConnections.
+The second are `ScriptableConnections`.
+Create a ScriptableConnection when right clicking inside of the Project Window and select Create > `ScriptableConnections`.
 You can edit these in the inspector while having the prefab open to see your changes in the debug view.

 ![graph grammar component](../../Images~/shape_grammar_rule.png)